karenyyng/ElGordo_paper1/texFiles/README.md

 scenario
 [ ] Mention the period and talk about how far from the recent the pericenter.
+[x] switch the appendix TSC figure with the one in the main result
+[0] modify 4.1 text to be consistent with the switch between the appendix TSC figure and the one in the main result -
+[0] also figure captions!!!
-[ ] time since turn around.
+[ ] compute time since turn around.
-[ ] turn around point in ipython notebook figure cartoon for the scenario ?
+[c ] turn around point in ipython notebook figure cartoon for the scenario ?
+[ ] talk about X-ray peak leading SE DM peak by 3 sigma include uncertainties??

 Intro